mikekuk/BotsOfTheSOC/README.md

 ## Excluded files required for operation

 - OAI_CONFIG_LIST: OpenAI API keys for each model.
-- .env: Dotenv file with SPlunk credentials and OpenAI key.
+- .env: Dotenv file with Splunk credentials and OpenAI key.